 Figure 1

-This retrospective analysis does not account for the contribution of past migration to natural change – mainly to births.
-The number of births over a given period is determined by the size and age structure of the female population and by fertility rates (i.e. the average number of children per woman in each age group).
+This retrospective analysis does not account for the contribution of past migration to natural change, mainly to births.
+The number of births over a given period is determined by the size and age structure of the female population and by fertility rates (i.e., the average number of children per woman in each age group).
 Migration affects both.
 That is, it affects the number of women of childbearing age and, if migrant women have different fertility patterns, the total fertility rate of the population as a whole.

 Figure 2

-Scotland and Wales would experience population decline without future net migration
+Each UK nation would experience population decline without future net migration

 Figure 3